Metrics and Monitoring Study Fact Sheet

 Adaptive Management is an intentional approach to making decisions and adjustments in response to new learnings.

-Initial Watershed Plans for each of the nine Safe, Clean Water Program (SCW Program) Watershed Areas are in development to establish watershed-specific targets, priorities, and strategies that will inform future investments and maximize progress toward achieving the goals of the SCW Program.
-The Watershed Plans will guide regional planning by identifying prioritized Watershed Area needs and the most promising opportunity areas for the development of impactful water quality, water supply, and community enhancing multi-benefit projects.
-This includes building upon past and in-progress efforts, incorporates meaningful stakeholder and community feedback, and assesses available information and best practices to create interactive, transparent, and accessible tools valuable for project development and watershed planning.
+The Safe, Clean Water Program’s (SCW Program) Watershed Planning effort is underway to enhance the delivery of benefits provided by the SCW Program.
+Watershed Planning includes the development of Initial Watershed Plans for each of the nine SCW Program Watershed Areas that will establish watershed-specific targets, priorities and strategies, and opportunity areas that will inform future investments and maximize progress toward achieving the goals of the SCW Program.
+The Initial Watershed Plans and related online Planning Tools will be available mid-2025 and will serve as a regional planning resource that will be beneficial for the development of the most impactful water quality, water supply, and community enhancing multi-benefit stormwater capture projects.
+This includes building upon past and in-progress efforts, meaningful stakeholder and community feedback, and an assessment of available information and best practices to create interactive, transparent, and accessible documents and tools.

-Please refer to the Committees weblinks at the bottom of this page for upcoming governance committee meeting dates and agendas that will include Watershed Planning discussions.
+Refer to the Committees weblinks at the bottom of this page for upcoming governance committee meeting dates and agendas that will include Watershed Planning updates.

-For more information on Watershed Planning, please email us at watershedplanning@pw.lacounty.gov.
+For questions related to Watershed Planning, please email us at watershedplanning@pw.lacounty.gov.

 This biennial SCWP Progress Report (Report) by the Regional Oversight Committee (ROC) provides an update on SCWP progress, assesses the extent to which SCWP Program Goals are being achieved, and provides findings and recommendations to the Los Angeles County Board of Supervisors (Board) for adaptive management of the program.
 This is the first Biennial Report since the establishment of the SCWP.
 It covers the substantial efforts of the Program’s initial five years getting a very large and complex program underway (and includes data from the first two years of reports that are now available).